Norma McCorvey: Roe v. Wade

-McCorvey's third child
+Baby at the center of the lawsuit

-In 2021, Shelley Lynn Thornton, McCorvey's third child, stated she was "neither pro-life nor pro-choice".
-She grew up not knowing that she was the fetus at the center of the Roe case until her birth mother appeared on the Today show in 1989 and spoke of her desire to meet her daughter.
-In response, a journalist for the National Enquirer found Thornton as a teenager and told her about her prenatal history, which greatly upset her.
-In 1991, Thornton became pregnant and did not have an abortion because abortion was "not part of who I was".
-By 2021, she had met her two half-siblings, but not her birth mother.
-On the phone in 1994, according to Thornton, McCorvey told her that she should have thanked her for not having an abortion.
-Thornton's visceral reaction was "What!
+In 2021, Shelley Lynn Thornton was publicly revealed as having been the fetus at the center of the Roe case.
+Thornton became aware that McCorvey was her birth mother in 1989, after a National Enquirer journalist tracked down Thornton, then a teenager, and told her about her prenatal history.
+The journalist was motivated by McCorvey's appearance on the Today show, in which she spoke of her desire to meet her daughter.
+Finding out she was McCorvey's birth daughter greatly upset Thornton.

+In 1991, Thornton became pregnant and did not have an abortion because, according to Thornton, abortion was "not part of who [she] was".
+By 2021, Thornton had met McCorvey's two other daughters (Thornton's half-siblings), but never met McCorvey.
+According to Thornton, she and McCorvey had a phone conversation in 1994, in which McCorvey told her that she should have thanked her for not having an abortion.
+Thornton's visceral reaction was, "What!
 I'm supposed to thank you for getting knocked up ... and then giving me away?"
-She told her birth mother that she "would never, ever thank her for not aborting me".
-She reflected that "When someone's pregnant with a baby, and they don't want that baby, that person develops knowing they're not wanted."
+Thornton added that she "would never, ever thank [McCorvey] for not aborting [her]".
+She reflected that "when someone's pregnant with a baby, and they don't want that baby, that person develops knowing they're not wanted."

+After her public revelation in 2021, Thornton stated she was "neither pro-life nor pro-choice".